LBHackney-IT/Data-Platform-Playbook/docs/glossary.md

  ### Parquet
 Parquet is the data storage format we use to store data in the data platform.
 It is an efficient columnar data storage format that supports complex nested data structures in a flat columnar format.
 This means it offers compressed storage and faster querying.
  ### Partition
 Partitioning is the dividing of data into sections, often by date or age.
 It is used to enhance performance and make data easier to manage.
 For example, historic data from a service may be stored on the platform in a partition, and every day new data is added in it’s own partition.
 A user would then only need to query the partitions relevant to their work rather than the whole data set.
+In the Data Platform you will normally see data partitioned by `import_year`, `import_month`, `import_day` and `import_date`.
  ### Playbook
 Our [playbook][playbook] provides step-by-step guidance about how to use the Data Platform, along with technical documentation about how the platform has been set up and decisions we've made.
  ### Productionise